jreades/ph-tutorial-code/Supplementary_Materials.md

 ## Measuring Success

+One of the standard approaches in Machine Learning to quantifying the performance of a classifier model is the [Confusion Matrix](https://en.wikipedia.org/wiki/Confusion_matrix) in which:

+> Each row of the [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics)) represents the instances in an actual class while each column represents the instances in a predicted class

+So if the embdding+UMAP+cluster approach works well, the the predicted class should be largely the same as the actual class.
+If we were to lay this out in a table with actual DDC in the row labels and predicted cluster in the column lables then we should have entries _mainly_ on the diagonal where the row and column labels are the same.

 #### Confusion matrix (2 Clusters)

 But we can also investigate this result in a more nuanced way using something called the Confusion Matrix and Classifiction Report.
 Recall that the DDC plot in Figure 3 shows some Social Science theses clearly mapped on to the Science-like space.
 Here we make use of the derived cluster label to compare the DDC label to the cluster-derived one!